Suoakira/ReactComponentLifeCycles/README.md

-# Skeleton React starter Project
+# Leaerning React Life Cycles with React Skeleton

 > Provided for the students of the [Bottega Code School](https://bottega.tech/)